tbielawa/bitmath/docsite/source/contributing.rst

    :local:

+.. _contributing_issue_reporting:

 Issue Reporting
 ***************

-If you are reporting an issue with the bitmath library, please use the following template when describing your issue::
+If you are encounter an issue with the bitmath library, please use the following template when describing your issue::